grpc-ecosystem/awesome-grpc/readme.md

 - [grpcson](https://github.com/siyanew/grpcson) - An easy to use proxy which translates JSON HTTP requests to gRPC calls with web ui
 - [rk-grpc](https://github.com/rookie-ninja/rk-grpc) - Middleware and bootstrapper library for gRPC with logging, metrics, auth, tracing etc.
 - [PropaneDB](https://github.com/elan8/propanedb) - A Protocol Buffers database with gRPC API and Golang driver.
-- [APISIX](https://github.com/apache/apisix) - A gateway that can proxy gRPC traffic and supports protocol transcoding so that clients can access your gRPC API by using HTTP/JSON.
+- [APISIX](https://github.com/apache/apisix) - An api gateway that supports gRPC, HTTP(s) to gRPC and gRPC web request proxying.

 <a name="lang"></a>

 ## Language-Specific

 <a name="lang-go"></a>